-Setting up a Google Maps API key takes about 5 minutes.
-Once it's done, your store locator will load beautiful Google Maps with search, directions, and the "near me" feature your visitors love.
+Setting up a Google Maps API key takes about 10 minutes.
+Once it's done, your store locator will load Google Maps with search, directions, and the "near me" feature your visitors love.

 This guide walks you through every step, from creating the key to pasting it into StoreRocket.